EndevorLoad Utility enables you to load one or more members (elements), from data sets external to

 After all LOAD requests are coded, and before they are executed,

-CA Endevorvalidates both the syntax and the content of each request.
+Endevorvalidates both the syntax and the content of each request.
 Syntax validation ensures that the request syntax is correct.
 Content validation ensures that the data sets specified do exist and that the

-CA Endevorlocation specified is valid.
+Endevorlocation specified is valid.

 LOAD Request Reports

 As request execution progresses, the following reports are produced:

 - TheEndevorData Validation Report

 The first two reports indicate syntax and data errors, respectively.
 The last two reports provide detail and summary information for each request in the input data set.

 If a member specified in the LOAD request is found in the